 The most celebrated part of the museum is the Buddha relics that are kept here and making it a place of pilgrimage for Buddhists.
 The relics are kept in absolute security and you have to buy an additional ticket to see them.
-The bronze gallery has some of the biggest pieces of Bronze that have been found from the pre-historic times.
-The terracotta gallery has small terracotta images from Harappan times to Kushan-Shunga period, including the Mauryan period.
-The images give a lot of insights into the lifestyles of the common people and the revered figures like mother goddess.
+The Bronze Gallery has some of the biggest pieces of Bronze that have been found from pre-historic times.
+The Terracotta gallery has small terracotta images from the Harappan times to the Kushan-Shunga period, including the Mauryan period.
+The images give a lot of insights into the lifestyles of the common people and the revered figures like a mother goddess.

-There are items of everyday use, toys, Jewelry, seals and potteries with simple geometrical designs on them.
+There are items of everyday use, toys, Jewelry, seals, and potteries with simple geometrical designs on them.
 It is amazing how a complete expression with headgear and dress is expressed in a small statue of 2-4 inches.
 There is a gallery of Buddhist or Thangka paintings.
 There is a fossil tree measuring 53 ft considered to be one of the longest of its type.
 Rajendra gallery displays the personal belongings of Dr. Rajendra Prasad who hailed from the city.
-We missed having a look at the Patna Kalam gallery and the gallery of medieval paintings.
-Museum is a fairly well-maintained building, though the displays can be given better lighting and more explanation.
+We missed having a look at the Kalam Gallery and the gallery of medieval paintings.
+The museum is a fairly well-maintained building, though the displays can be given better lighting and more explanation.

 One of the locals told us that the former chief minister of state Lalu Yadav had tried to empty this well to let down the Brahmins.
 But could not empty it and from that day his downfall started.
 Now, Is this not how the stories were created and passed on orally?